The use of birthstone jewelry dates back to ancient times, and is still loved and used to this day.

 The earliest record is in the book of Exodus with the Breastplate of Aaron, which contained the 12 gemstones representing the twelve tribes of Israel.

-Through time, people have desired the physical appearance of wearing jewelry, especially when they can bear more meaning to the wearer such as birthstone jewelry.
+Through time, people have desired the physical appearance of wearing jewelry, especially when they can bear more meaning to the wearer such as by using birthstones.

 The birthstone meaning can be from physical and metaphysical ways which can exert a therapeutic effect on the wearer.
 This article helps explain more of these benefits.